evereux/pycatia/CONTRIBUTING.md

 With your pull request please also submit a small section of code that demonstrates how to use the class method you have added / fixed.

+# Which branch should I work on?

+The master branch represents the latest released version of pycatia.
+Any pull requests against the pycatia application itself shall not be done to this branch but the `developement` branch.

+However, changes to the documentation or examples can be done against either.

 ## Adding new modules

 If you would like to add a module to pycatia please see the contents of